One Plum Blossom

 One Plum Blossom (一剪梅 (Yī jiǎn méi)) is a 1984 TV series shown on Taiwan's China Television, starring Shen Hai-jung (沈海蓉) and Kou Shih-hsiun (寇世勳) and set in 1930s China.
-It aired 25 episode from December 17, 1984, to January 18, 1985, every Monday to Friday evening at 8.00 pm.
+It aired 25 episodes from December 17, 1984, to January 18, 1985, every Monday to Friday evening at 8.00 pm.

-Two remakes of the drama have been made: Grief Over QingHe River (2000) starring Jiang Qinqin (蒋勤勤) and Vincent Zhao, and New One Plum Blossom (2009) starring Lu Yi and Wallace Huo.
+Two remakes of the drama have been made: Grief Over Qinghe River (2000) starring Jiang Qinqin (蒋勤勤) and Vincent Zhao, and New One Plum Blossom (2009) starring Lu Yi and Wallace Huo.

 Theme

 The theme song, Yi jian mei, was sung by Taiwanese singer Fei Yu-ching.

 Plot

-The fiery Shen Xin Ci runs away from her psychopathic fiancé, Liang Yong Chang, after finding out the truth.
-On the way she meets Zhao Shi Jun, who sympathizes with her and gives her some money to pay off her father's medical bills.
-After the death of her father, Xin Ci decides to find Shi Jun and repay his kindness, no matter the request.
+The fiery Shen Xinci runs away from her psychopathic fiancé, Liang Yongchang, after finding out the truth.
+On the way she meets Zhao Shijun, who sympathizes with her and gives her some money to pay off her father's medical bills.
+After the death of her father, Xinci decides to find Shijun and repay his kindness, no matter the request.

-For the sake of the water supply and to make peace between the two towns, ShaHeZheng and WanJiaZhuang, Zhao Shi Jun are forced to marry Mayor Wan's daughter, Wan Qiu Ling.
-On the way back to her new home Qiu Ling, who has been seriously ill since childhood, falls sick but is rescued by a mysterious doctor, Liang Yong Chang.
+For the sake of the water supply and to make peace between the two towns of Shahe and Wanjiazhuang, Zhao Shijun is forced to marry Mayor Wan's daughter, Wan Qiuling.
+On the way back to her new home, Qiuling, who has been seriously ill since childhood, falls sick; but is rescued by a mysterious doctor, Liang Yongchang.
 He tells her that her disease can be cured, but she will not be able to give birth to a child in the future.
-Desperate to keep the family going, Qiu Ling takes Yong Chang's advice and she drugs her husband and switches places with another girl, so that the girl can get pregnant instead of her.

-What Liang Yong Chang did not count on was that the other girl would turn out to be his runaway fiancée, Shen Xin Ci.
-So Yong Chang out to seek revenge on Zhao Shi Jun and everyone that is in his way, resulting in tragic death of Xin Ci.
+Desperate to keep the family going, Qiuling takes Yongchang's advice and she drugs her husband and switches places with another woman, so that the woman can get pregnant instead of her; however, the woman turns out to be Shen Xinci, which causes Yongchang to go out to seek revenge on Zhao Shijun and everyone that is in his way, which results in Xinci's death.